Federated Heavy Hitters Discovery with Differential Privacy: Single Sequence per User

 \fbox{ }

 To describe the algorithm formally, for a set of users $\mathcal{D}$, our algorithm $\mathcal{M}(\mathcal{D}, \theta, \gamma)$ runs in multiple rounds, and returns a trie that contains the popular sequences in $\mathcal{D}$.
 In each round of the algorithm, a batch of size $m = \gamma \sqrt{n}$ (with $\gamma \ge 1$) users are selected uniformly at random from $\mathcal{D}$.
-Note that $m$ could be chosen differently, and there are interesting trade-offs between the utility and privacy as a function of $m$.
-We will discuss these trade-offs later in this section.
+Note that there are interesting trade-offs between the utility and privacy with different choices of $\gamma$, which we will discuss later.

-In $i^{th}$ round, randomly selected users receive a trie containing the popular prefixes that have been learned so far.
+In the $i^{th}$ round, randomly selected users receive a trie containing the popular prefixes that have been learned so far.
 If a user's sequence has a length $i -1$ prefix that is in the trie, they declare the length $i$ prefix of the sequence they have.
 Otherwise, they do nothing.
 Prefixes that are declared by at least $\theta \approx \log n$ selected users grow on the $i^{th}$ level of the trie.
 Note that we grow at most one level of the trie in each round of the algorithm.
 Thus, if $c_1, \dots, c_{i-1} \notin T_{i-1}$, then $c_1, \dots, c_{i-1}, c_i$ cannot be in $T_i$.
 The final output of $\mathcal{M}$ is the trie returned by the algorithm when it stops growing.
 Algorithm \ref{trie-alg} describes our distributed algorithm and Algorithm \ref{vote-alg} shows a single round of the algorithm to grow one level of the trie.

 Given the final trie, we extract the heavy-hitter sequences learned by Algorithm \ref{trie-alg} by simply outputting the discovered prefixes from the root to leaves that end with \$ (the EOS symbol).
 Note that the non-EOS leaves also represent frequent prefixes in the population, which might still be valuable depending on the application.